ga4gh/refget/docs/sequences/README.md

 ## Checksum calculation
 The recommended checksum algorithms are `MD5` (a 32 character HEX string) and a SHA-512-based system called `ga4gh` (a base64 URL-safe string, see later for details).
 Servers MUST support sequence retrieval by one or more of these algorithms, and are encouraged to support all to maximize interoperability.
 An older algorithm called `TRUNC512` existed in version 1.0.0 of refget but is now deprecated in favour of the GA4GH sequence checksum string.
 It is possible to translate between the `ga4gh` and `TRUNC512` systems however `TRUNC512` usage SHOULD be discouraged.

-When calculating the checksum for a sequence, all non-base symbols (\n, spaces, etc) must be removed and then uppercase the rest.
-The allowed alphabet for checksum calculation is uppercase ASCII (`0x41`-`0x5A` or `A-Z`).
+When calculating the checksum for a sequence, all non-base symbols (\n, spaces, etc) must be removed and then the rest uppercased.
+The allowed alphabet for checksum calculation is uppercase ASCII letters (`0x41`-`0x5A` or `A-Z`).

 Resulting hexadecimal checksum strings shall be considered case insensitive.
 0xa is equivalent to 0xA.

 ## refget Checksum Algorithm
 The refget checksum algorithm is called `ga4gh`.
-It is based and derived from work carried out by the GA4GH VRS group.
+It is based on and derived from work carried out by the GA4GH VRS group.
 It is defined as follows:

 - SHA-512 digest of a sanitised sequence
 - A base64 url encoding of the first 24 bytes of that digest
 - The addition of `SQ.` to the string

-Services may also implement the older `TRUNC512` representation of a truncated SHA-512 digest and is compatible with the above `ga4gh` string.
+Services may also implement the older `TRUNC512` representation of a truncated SHA-512 digest, which uses similar ideas to the above `ga4gh` string.
 See later in this specification for implementation details of the TRUNC512 algorithm and conversion between `ga4gh` and `TRUNC512`.

-A `ga4gh` digest of `ACGT` MUST result in the string `SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2`.
+For example, the `ga4gh` digest of `ACGT` is the string `SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2`.

 ## Namespace of the checksums

 The requested checksum can optionally be prefixed with a namespace describing the type of algorithm being used.
-For example using md5 `md5:6aef897c3d6ff0c78aff06ac189178dd` and `6aef897c3d6ff0c78aff06ac189178dd` should return the same sequence and using ga4gh `ga4gh:SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2` and `SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2` should also return the same sequence.
+For example using md5 `md5:6aef897c3d6ff0c78aff06ac189178dd` and `6aef897c3d6ff0c78aff06ac189178dd` should return the same sequence and similarly using ga4gh `ga4gh:SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2` and `SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2` should return the same sequence.

 ## Unique Identifiers
 Refget optionally allows the use of namespaced identifiers in place of the digest.
 The identifier prefixed by a namespace to form a CURIE for example: